-IENG 719-3 Special Topics I This course focuses on industry specific topics, including Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM), with a strong emphasis on their role in Building Information Modeling (BIM) as they relate to wood engineering.
-New emerging trends of parametric design are also explored and further investigated for their role in state-of-the-art mass-timber projects.
-The roles interoperability and data exchange and sharing have for the industry are discussed within the BIM context.
+IENG 650-3 CAD/BIM in the Construction Industry This advanced course focuses on industry-specific topics, including Computer-Aided Design (CAD) and Design for Manufacturing and Assembly (DfMA), with a strong emphasis on their role in Buidling Information Modelling (BIM) as they relate to construction and engineering.
+New emerging trends of parametric design are also explored and further investigated for their role in state-of-the-art projects.
+The roles that interoperability, data exchange, and sharing have in the industry are discussed within the BIM context.